dogweather/forkful/content/en/c-sharp/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?
-Complex numbers expand our number system to include imaginary numbers, allowing us to solve equations that don't have real solutions.
-Programmers work with them in fields like engineering, physics, and signal processing where these numbers are essential for modeling and problem-solving.

 ## How to:
 C# has a built in `System.Numerics.Complex` structure for processing complex numbers.
 Here's a quick run-through: